 Cinnamon Roll Biscotti and Cinnamon Roll Dough Cookies are two easy cookies made with cinnamon roll dough.
 They are a Sandra Lee inspired treat, and just an example of the many fun things you can do with a can of cinnamon roll dough.
 I’d say these are the easiest of the easy.

-First, I tried making the cinnamon roll dough as biscotti.
-It worked perfectly on my first try.
-The biscotti were crispy on the outside and a little softer in the center than typical Italian biscotti, but they still tasted good and were kind fun to make.
+Cinnamon Roll Biscotti are crispy on the outside and a little softer in the center than typical Italian biscotti, but they taste great and are a lot of fun to make.
+Directions follow.

 1. Remove rolls from can and arrange them the same way they were in the can on a parchment lined cookie sheet.
 Squish them together a bit to form a log about 2 1/2 inches across.
 Because they’re designed to come apart, the seams will want to open.
 Just do your best to pinch them together.

 2. Bake the log at 350 for 20 minutes.
 Remove from oven and transfer to a cutting board.
 Let the log cool for about 10 minutes.
 Due to the seams, the rolls will still be trying to extract themselves from their neighbor, but just ignore that because you will be cutting them anyway.
 Also, at this point what you have is a nice pull-apart bread so you may want to just stop here or come up with a new idea.

 3. Reduce oven heat to 325 F. With a serrated knife, cut the log cross-wise into 10 cookies, making cuts through the center of the rolls and at the seams.
 You biscotti won’t be as elongated as other biscotti, but they will still be cute.